Software Application Testing: Automating the Test Execution

 - Integration of the test framework with other tools used in the organization.

-- Support and documentation availability for current and future upgrades.
+- Support and documentation available for current and future upgrades.

 Approaches for setting up an Automation Test Lab